-And invariably one of those "stress" things comes to mind.
+And invariably one of those stressful, break-the-rule things come to mind.

-I was going to write a business plan that had meaning for me and to hell with the bank!
-Even though I wanted them to finance my business.
+But I was going to write a business plan that had meaning for me and to hell with the bank and other lenders!
+(Even though I wanted them to finance my business.)

 First of all, by the time I decided to write my now famous business plan, I had studied many approaches businesses took to having a business plan or not having one.